NoisyPlatypus/cybersecurity-portfolio/README.md

 # Cybersecurity Portfolio
 Welcome!
-I'm Rebecca, a cybersecurity student completing my Certificate IV in Cyber Security at Holmesglen Institute.
-This portfolio showcases my technical projects and growing expertise in cybersecurity.
+I'm Rebecca, a cybersecurity professional with a recently completed Certificate IV in Cyber Security from Holmesglen Institute.
+This portfolio showcases my technical projects, academic research, and demonstrated expertise in cybersecurity.

 ## 🎯 About Me
 - 🔐 Passionate about cybersecurity with hands-on experience in penetration testing, network security, and Python programming
 - 🛠️ Background in customer service and administration, bringing strong communication and problem-solving skills to technical roles
-- 📚 Currently studying: Certificate IV in Cyber Security (Completion: June 2025)
+- 🎓 **Recently completed**: Certificate IV in Cyber Security (July 2025)
 - 💻 Technical interests: Network security, vulnerability assessment, security automation

 ## 🚀 Featured Projects